Get Tech Tips

 Whether it's equipment that cannot be safely serviced according to OSHA 1910.1, like the ones above, or extension ladders put up through scuttle holes 20′ straight up, we need to start making customers responsible for providing us with safe working conditions rather than just doing it because “Nobody else complained.”

 Maybe a harness tied off can work the first time until they get a proper permanent ladder or guardrail or WHATEVER WORKS, but just going back time and time again and putting ourselves in danger is the definition of insanity.

-Well… It wasn't his ENTIRE ceiling, just a large portion of his master closet ceiling over his suits and ties and patent leather shoes.
-All of this happened because the tech out earlier that day hadn't paid attention to how he strapped drain and there was a newly formed sag resulting in a double trap.
+Well, it wasn't his ENTIRE ceiling—just a large portion of his master closet ceiling over his suits and ties and patent leather shoes.
+All of this happened because the tech out earlier that day hadn't paid attention to how he strapped the drain, and there was a newly formed sag, resulting in a double trap.
 Add in the fact that he had “moved” the pan switch out of the way and forgot to reinstall it properly.

-Water damage, mold and mildew, lawsuits and 2 AM service calls can be prevented by paying attention to –
+You can prevent water damage, mold and mildew, lawsuits, and 2 AM service calls by paying attention to:

 - Drain pitch

 - Proper configuration of drains in horizontal applications

 Many of the biggest nightmares in my career have been due to drain issues and moisture due to surfaces hitting dewpoint.
 Keep the moisture where it belongs, and the pager will stay quiet—who has pagers anymore anyway?

 The Tiny Plug